eiroca/cito/docs/readme.txt

 http://sourceforge.net/projects/cito/[SourceForge project page]
 endif::www[]

-`cito` automatically translates the link:ci.html[Ć programming language] to C, Java, C#, JavaScript, ActionScript, Perl and http://dlang.org/[D].
 Ć is a new language, aimed at crafting 'portable programming libraries', with syntax akin to C#.
 The translated code is lightweight (no virtual machine, emulation nor large runtime), human-readable and fits well the target language (including naming conventions and documentation comments).

+`cito` automatically translates the link:ci.html[Ć programming language] to C, Java, C#, JavaScript, ActionScript, Perl, Object Pascal, PHP and http://dlang.org/[D].

 Current version of Ć doesn't support standalone programs or even console output, so your "Hello world" could be the following 'library':